 Since cherry blossom is hard to come by in the United States, I swapped in the strawberries.

-Green tea and strawberries pair well together.
+Green tea and strawberries pair well so well together.
 The slight bitterness of the matcha is complemented by the sweet and fresh flavors of the strawberry.

 Matcha jelly roll cake

-The green tea cake is baked in a 18×13-inch rimmed baking sheet, also known as a jelly roll pan.
-Line the baking sheet with parchment paper or use a silicone mat.
+The green tea cake is baked in a 15×10-inch rimmed baking sheet, also known as a jelly roll pan.

-The cake is flavored with matcha powder.
+Matcha powder is the key flavor component of the cake.
 Matcha powder is Japanese green tea pulverized into a finely powdered tea.
 Learn more about my favorite matcha powders in this matcha sugar cookie recipe post.

 Strawberry Mousse